Just Add Water: DNA Hydrogel Remembers Its Original Shape When Resubmerged

 The team is currently conducting computer simulations and modeling to better understand the phenomenon.

-Because the gels do something that substances in nature can’t—liquify, lose shape, and then resolidify and take shape—Luo’s group has classified them as “metamaterials.”
-In the past, that term has been applied to inorganic materials with unusual electromagnetic or acoustic properties, like substances that can cloak objects from detection.
+Because the gels do something that substances in nature can’t—liquefy, lose shape, and then resolidify and take shape—Luo’s group has classified them as “metamaterials.”
+In the past, that term has been applied to inorganic materials with unusual electromagnetic or acoustic properties, such as substances that can cloak objects from detection.

 “This research not only opens a new avenue to develop intelligent metamaterials,” says Yong Wang, a chemical engineer at the University of Connecticut, Storrs, “it also holds great potential to have a broad impact on areas such as drug delivery.
 Excitingly, it demonstrates how human beings can use natural materials to create things beyond what evolution can do.”